JackSzwergold/ArsAurum-Main/user/pages/01.home/default.md

 Not only did I purge the _Royal Journal_ from my digital life, I also looked at my physical archive of found stuff and decided, “Why am I archiving other people’s discarded notes and pictures?
 Isn’t that creepy?”
 So with that, I ripped all of that “found art” up at tossed it in the trash.

 Yes, there is something personally cool — and sometimes funny — about finding someone’s discarded notes and such.
 But sharing such stuff online?
 Nope.
 At least not for me anymore!

+#### The Abyss (2001-2025)

+The explanation is fairly boring: I just never had a reason to update or maintain a web pressence in this age of social media.

+That’s it!

 #### The Future (2025 and beyond)